DigitalPhonetics/Our_Fault/data/README.md

   * 'restarts': **9** _(user restarts either the current module or refreshes the page and restarts the entire game)_
   * 'solves module without help': **10** _(user solves the module by trial and error without help from the system)_
   * 'unnoticed': **11** _(a misunderstanding is simply not noticed)_

+## ContentAnalysis
+* The conent analysis documents are excel documents counting the number of times a code appeared in the user survery responses, these are broken into two files for clarity (what the user thougth was easy/hard for the dialog partner and the mental models they formed about the dialog partner)
+* Annoations for both of these files were performed by two annotators not familiar with the experimental design or aims of the study

+## Miscommunication_annotations
+* Provides a more detailed/ human friendly representation of the data in `miscom_summary.csv`

+## MTurkTrustStudy_finalResultsWithDialogAnalysis
+* Provides a summary of survery results and miscommunication annotations in one combined document

+## user_acts.txt
+* Provides an automatically generated user act annotation for each user utterance (the same one used by the system during the interaction)
+* Data is structured so the user id appears first and then the user acts for each user turn in the dialog

+## sys_acts.txt
+* Provides an automatically generated system act annotation for each system utterance (generated after the experiment, so may have some errors)
+* Data is structured so the user id appears first and then the system acts for each system turn in the dialog